-(3) Before a person may be licensed to cultivate hemp, such person shall submit with the application a nonrefundable application fee as set by the department pursuant to section 2-508.
+(3) Before a person may be licensed to cultivate hemp under the Nebraska Hemp Farming Act, such person shall submit with the application a nonrefundable application fee as set by the department pursuant to section 2-508.

-(4) Before a person may be licensed to cultivate hemp, such person shall submit with the application a site registration fee as set by the department pursuant to section 2-508.
+(4) Before a person may be licensed to cultivate hemp under the Nebraska Hemp Farming Act, such person shall submit a site registration fee as set by the department pursuant to section 2-508.
 The site registration fee shall be paid for each separate site where the applicant will cultivate hemp.
 Subsequent modifications to the sites listed in the application shall be submitted on forms prescribed by the department along with a site modification fee and shall only take effect upon written approval of the department.
 The applicant must certify that all sites where hemp is to be cultivated are under the control of the applicant and that the department shall have unlimited access to all such sites.